9/21/2018 By Agent Ken CobbBy Agent Ken Cobb

 How to choose a new Medicare prescription drug plan >

 Read my reviews on Facebook or Google

 Contact me now for an appointment to sit down and discuss your options >

+In this post, I use the term "Medicare agent" to refer to licensed insurance agents who assist people with plan met to work with Medicare.
+"Medicare agents" are not affiliated with or endorsed by the federal Medicare program.
 As a Minnesota health insurance producer licensed in the state of Minnesota, I offer Advantage, Part D, Cost and Medigap plans through several carriers with whom I am appointed.
 (I cannot serve residents of other states.)
 Open enrollment for 2019 Advantage, Part D and Cost plans begins on 10/15/18 and ends 12/7/18.
 If you are losing your Cost plan, you will also have a special enrollment opportunity allowing you to enroll in one of these plans through 2/28/19, with coverage effective the first of the following month.

 About the Author

 Ken is the owner and principal agent at Pine Country Insurance in Bemidji.
 Active in the insurance industry since 2000,Ken uses his years of personal insurance knowledge and experience to assist clients in customizing insurance coverage to fit their needs.
 Ken considers himself a "farmer" rather than a "hunter"; rather than focusing on writing a lot of new policies as quickly as possible, he works on cultivating long term relationships based on trust with his clients.
 When writing new policies and meeting for annual reviews, Ken spends time with his clients explaining and helping them understand their insurance, and he is also pleased to share his knowledge with his blogging audience as well.